Traveling the world by motorcycle. How much experience do I need? Will seeing the world by motorcycle give a different perspective on travel?

 - Group activity and entry fees

 With a quality group tour, you don’t have to worry about stuff that regularly stresses motorcycle riders out.
-Such as:

 - Navigation (no GPS device is 100% reliable!)